rob-crowther/toyga/README.md

 All circuits being `recombine`d are done in a single pass.
 If no viable scores exist in a generation, the population is `repopulate`d.

  **Note**: This expects a folder (`ramdisk`) within the current directory.
-Ahkab uses this as a scratch pad for simulation results.
+If you use Ahkab, it uses this as a scratch pad for simulation results.
 Ahkab's `csvlib` expects a string for `filename`, so passing a `tempfile.SpooledTemporaryFile` isn't possible.
 You should consider mounting a ramdisk at `ramdisk` for increased speed and reduced wear on your drive.
 For example:

 >
     $ mkdir ramdisk
     $ sudo mount -t tmpfs none ramdisk

-If you want to see the raw results of Ahkab's analysis, you can `cat ramdisk/sim.ac`, or for near-realtime viewing, you can `watch -n0.1 cat ramdisk/sim.ac`.
+If you want to see the raw results of the simulator's analysis, you can `cat ramdisk/sim.ac`, or for near-realtime viewing, you can `watch -n0.1 cat ramdisk/sim.ac`.
 You can set `debug = True` to increase the simulation verbosity and include mutation and recombination details.

  This is tested on Python 2.7.6 with
- [a fork of Ahkab](https://github.com/weilawei/ahkab/), SciPy 0.12.1, NumPy 1.7.1, and SymPy 0.7.2.
+ [a fork of Ahkab](https://github.com/weilawei/ahkab/) as the external simulator.
+ [Ahkab](https://github.com/ahkab/ahkab/) requires SciPy 0.12.1, NumPy 1.7.1, and SymPy 0.7.2.

 **Usage**: `./toyga.py`